 Meet our Nordic Fellow Karl-Henrik Robert

-Karl-Henrik launched the Natural Step, a global platform that assists institutions to create and implement concrete sustainability strategies.
+Karl-Henrik launched the Natural Step in the 80s, a global platform that assists institutions to create and implement concrete sustainability strategies.

 His Changemaker journey

 Karl-Henrik, a former national karate champion, began his work as a medical doctor in the largest university hospital outside of Stockholm.
 Karl-Henrik headed a cancer ward and was a leading scientific researcher at the Karolinska Institute, which awards the Nobel Prize in Medicine.
 His shift in professional focus began with an insight from the connections between the natural world and the human world, also made of cells.